Romania reelects President Klaus Iohannis | DW | 24.11.2019

 Romanian President Klaus Iohannis won a presidential runoff vote on Sunday as expected, crushing his socialist challenger on a pledge to restart a judicial reform slowed down by successive Social Democrat (PSD) governments.

-"I promise to be a president for all Romanians," the 60-year-old Iohannis said after polls had closed.
+"I promise to be a president for all Romanians," said the 60-year-old Iohannis, who was born in Romania as a member of German national minority.
 "The winner today is modern Romania, European Romania, the normal Romania."

+During the campaign, the former physics professor pledged to fight corruption with his allies in the new, center-right government led by the center-right National Liberal Party (PNL).

 Read more: Romania: Seeking a return to normality

-An exit poll conducted by IRES pollster showed Iohannis of the Liberal Party (PNL) earned 66.5% of votes, followed by Dancila with 33.5%.
+An exit poll conducted by IRES pollster showed Iohannis earned 66.5% of votes, followed by PSD leader Viorica Dancila with 33.5%.
 An exit poll conducted by CURS-Avangarde showed Iohannis winning with 64%.

-Turnout at the election was nearly 50%, making it the lowest since the fall of Communism 30 years ago.
+Turnout at the election was about 50%, making it the lowest since the fall of Communism 30 years ago.

 The election was fought amid resentment over judicial reforms seen to benefit PSD politicians, which led to street protests and irked European Union leaders.
 Iohannis has been praised by the EU for his attempts to protect the rule of law in Romania and for challenging attempts to curtail the independence of the judiciary.